 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-WITH THE PURPOSE OF NOT DUPLICATING LITERATURE, Authors have checked previous issues of Pharmacy Practice looking for similar articles.
-Referencing these articles acknowledges their previous contribution to the area, as well as gives an idea of the importance that authors grant to Pharmacy Practice.
+- RELEVANCE AND CONSISTENCY: With the purpose of not duplicating literature, authors have checked previous issues of Pharmacy Practice and other pharmacy journals, for similar articles.
+Referencing these articles acknowledges their previous contribution to the area, as well as gives an idea of the importance that authors assign to pharmacy journals.

-e-mails for all the authors are provided in the title page but also recorded into the submission process.
+Emails for all the authors are provided in the title page and recorded into the submission process.
 Names of all the authors will be included in following style, according to International Standards:

-Middle name or initial (optional, but only one but is accepted)
+Middle name or initial (optional, but only one is accepted)

-Title page, abstract, main text, tables and figures (embebed) should be submited in ONLY ONE FILE.
+Title page, abstract, main text, tables and figures (embedded) should be submitted in ONLY ONE FILE.

-Title page contains all required information, including: title, conflict of interest statement, funding information, corresponding author contact details.
+TITLE PAGE: Title page contains all required information, including: title, conflict of interest statement, funding information, and corresponding author contact details.

-Abstract is structured ALWAYS in the following subheadings: Objective, Methods, Results, Conclusion.
+ABSTRACT: Abstract is ALWAYS structured with the following subheadings: Objective, Methods, Results, and Conclusion.

 Keywords are obtained from the MeSH database.

-Manuscript of Original Research artiles is ALWAYS structured in: Introduction, Methods, Results, Discussion, and Conclusions.
-(Do not aggregate these subheadings).
+MAIN TEXT: The manuscript of original research articles is ALWAYS structured in the following manner: Introduction, Methods, Results, Discussion and Conclusions.
+Do not aggregate these subheadings.

 Text does not include abbreviations, unless they are commonly accepted.

-All references are cited in the text, and they appear in References section in the same order as they appear in the text.
+REFERENCES: All references are cited in the text, and they appear in the references section in the same order as they appear in the text.